Today we show you how to ride an electric scooter safely in 7 simple steps.

 If you aren’t quite sure which product to get, we have a guide covering the best options.

-Nothing more to say than: “get riding!” and let us know if you have any further questions in the comments section below.
+There is nothing more to say than: “Get riding!” and let us know if you have any further questions in the comments section below.